mongodb/mongodbatlas-cloudformation-resources/cfn-resources/cluster/docs/README.md

 #### GlobalClusterSelfManagedSharding

-Flag that indicates if cluster uses Atlas-Managed Sharding (false) or Self-Managed Sharding (true).
+(Optional) Flag that indicates if cluster uses Atlas-Managed Sharding (false, default) or Self-Managed Sharding (true).
+It can only be enabled for Global Clusters (`GEOSHARDED`).
+It cannot be changed once the cluster is created.
+Use this mode if you're an advanced user and the default configuration is too restrictive for your workload.
+If you select this option, you must manually configure the sharding strategy, more info [here](https://www.mongodb.com/docs/atlas/tutorial/create-global-cluster/#select-your-sharding-configuration).

 _Required_: No